-Dr. Muhmmad Yunus presented the theory of microfinance psychology by differentiating microfinance and professional money lending organizations.
-Further, he stated that microfinance institutions could be profit-oriented if they serve the best in customers' interest.
-This theory comes up with a contradiction between what the main aim of microfinance is and what MFIs are intended towards maximizing private profits on lending money (Khan, 2010).
-Dr. Muhammad Yunus said that those socially motivated people serve social welfare at their best while generating profits side by side (Elahi & Danopoulos, 2004).
-Although, PPAF is a not for profit organization still PPAF is intended towards maximizing its profits besides the main socialoriented goal of alleviating poverty.
-Yet, PPAF attempts enlarging its sustainability and outreach simultaneously.
+Dr. Muhmmad Yunus presented psychological theory of microfinance by differentiating microfinance and professional money lending organizations.
+Further, he stated that microfinance institutions can be profit oriented if they serve best in customers' interest.
+This theory comes up with a contradiction between what main aim of microfinance is and what MFIs are intended towards maximizing private profits on lending money (Khan, 2010).
+Dr. Muhammad Yunus said that those people who are socially motivated, serve social welfare at their best while generating profits side by side (Elahi & Danopoulos, 2004).
+Although, PPAF is a not-for-profit organization that still intends to maximize its profits besides the main socially oriented goal of alleviating poverty.
+Yet, PPAF attempts to enlarge its sustainability and outreach simultaneously.